DokimiCU/Exile/README.md

 -better looking dead animals, cooking

 --LORE/LOOT/DUNGEONS
--artifacts (loot): teleporter?
-Add waste: charcoal, ash, bones
+-artifacts (loot): teleporter? airboat, short distance teleport,
 -lore: sentence of exile letter, bones of lost exiles, lore in geomoria -surface ruins
 -geomoria decorations

 --TECH
--more graffiti in more colors
+-more sophisticated fires: heat and output controlled by airflow -more graffiti in more colors
 -extinguish fire to partially burnt fire (so can turn-off/on) -inventory on canoe
 -clothing (with effect on temp tolerance)
--bricks and mortar (higher carry limit than mudbrick to justify cost)
+-bricks and mortar (higher carry limit than mudbrick to justify cost) -crushed lime> quicklime > mortar
+-clay roof tiles
+-wood shingle roof
 -cooking: e.g  juice (fermented)? soup?
 Stim drug -tool repair and modifiers
 -climbing pick?